 - Be punctual – research your route before you arrive

-- Think about examples of the key competencies and come prepared with them
+- Think about examples of the key behaviours and skills and come prepared with examples of them

 - Research the role and British Airways